10 Greatest Prime Ministers of the United Kingdom

 So what made Tony Blair such an influential prime minister?
 Tony Blair’s entry into office coincided with a time when people were getting very fed up with the remnants of Thatcher’s economic policies.
 Blair rose up to the challenge by using better and targeted economic tools to fix the nation’s economy.
 Notable reference can be made of his critically-acclaimed minimum wage policy (i.e. the National Minimum Wage Act 1998), which alleviated the suffering of millions of Brits.
 He abandoned deeply entrenched socialist ideologies of the party in favor of moderate capitalist methods.

 Aside from his laudable domestic policies, Blair had some pretty sound foreign policies in his arsenal.
 His leadership played an important role in mitigating very volatile events in Kosovo, Ireland and even Iraq.
 Yes, Iraq!
 Prior to the Iraq Invasion by American-led coalition forces, Blair worked extremely hard to bring Iraqi dictator Saddam Hussein to the negotiating table.
-Unfortunately, the war hawks in Washington succeeded in luring Blair into a war that he initially was hesitant to get his nation involved in.
+Unfortunately, the war hawks in Washington succeeded in luring Blair into a war that he was initially hesitant to get his nation involved in.